refolfer/icingaweb2-module-perfdatagraphs/doc/03-Configuration.md

 # Configuration

-This describes the configuration options for the "frontend" module.
+This describes the configuration options for this module.

 ```
 cat /etc/icingaweb2/modules/perfdatagraphs/config.ini